 Your young adventurer may enjoy hiking in the Swiss Alps after graduation.
 It can still be rainy in May and early June, or snowy at higher altitudes, so shoot for late June or even early July.
 There are many routes for hut-to-hut (or hotel-to-hotel) hiking.
 Or you can settle in near Interlaken and soak in the scenery and outdoor adventures.

 It is also a city where you can give your teen a little independence to practice language skills and prepare to go out on their own.
 Indulge your graduate’s interests in art, history, or food with private tours and cooking classes.
-Find out how much a trip to Paris costs and download our Paris trip planning checklist.
+Find out how much a trip to Paris costs, check out our 5-day Paris itinerary, and download our Paris trip planning checklist.

 June to August is winter in South Africa, but it is also the ideal time to book a safari in Kruger or other parks.
 The game viewing is ideal because the bush is less dense, but the beautiful golden grasses capture the light and provide excellent photo opportunities.
 Plus, the dry weather typically means few to no mosquitos!

-While June is typically rainy season in Cape Town, it has a little bit of everything, which makes it the perfect destination for a graduation trip.
-The city is surrounded by beaches and mountains, with plenty of opportunity for adventure from cage-diving with sharks to zip lining through mountains and forests.
+While June is typically the rainy season in Cape Town, it has a little bit of everything, which makes it the perfect destination for a graduation trip.
+The city is surrounded by beaches and mountains, with plenty of opportunities for adventure from cage-diving with sharks to zip-lining through mountains and forests.
 Your graduate can also snorkel with seals or go sea kayaking with penguins.
 There is also the potential to see whales along South Africa’s Whale Coast between June and November.

 Because June falls within Serengeti’s dry season, you’ll find less foliage, making animals easier to spot, as well as fewer mosquitos.
 The temperature is moderate and pleasant during the day, but chilly for early morning safaris or nights in the safari tents.
 This is truly a bucket list experience for families.